ykeanu/bear-sighting-api-mongodb/README.md

 # Bear Sighting | RESTful API with MongoDB

+My personal solution to a node.js back-end coding challenge!

 Bear sightings are on the rise nationwide.
 Unfortunately, there's no centralized website to upload and access bear sightings.
 This is a big problem!

 ## Demo